Here’s who I am…

 After I was a wife and mom, I also wanted to be smart, so I took night classes and spent several hundred credit hours at Oakland Community College, Wayne State University and The College For Creative Studies.
 I was good at writing and good at art (my teachers said so).
 I wrote newspaper articles and a children’s book that were published.
 And two novels and ten children’s books that weren’t.

 Once I had a job as an editor, but I wanted to be in the art department, so I became a graphic designer.
 I did that for a long time—years and years and years (decades).
 I loved the work and handled the stress.
 Then I got breast cancer, decided life might be short, and started painting full time.
 There were art galleries, and art shows, and art fairs.
 When I got tired of doing that, I went back to writing.
-This time around: novels and memoirs.
+This time around: two novels and a memoir, so far.

 And that’s what I’m doing now.
 For two weeks in the summer I write in an old trailer at John’s family farm in Wisconsin.
 The rest of the time I write in Michigan, where I can see the Detroit Zoo water tower from my window.